ircmaxell/blog-ideas/guidelines.md

 Any member of php.net may write about any work being carried out on any PHP.net projects

-*Projects undergoing RFC qualify when discussion has commenced, and not sooner*

 # Guidelines

 1. Don't Be A Dick.